hilaily/echo-intro/website/content/guide/body-limit-middleware.md

 BodyLimit middleware sets the maximum allowed size for a request body, if the size exceeds the configured limit, it sends "413 - Request Entity Too Large" response.
-The body limit is determined based on the actually read and not `Content-Length` request header, which makes it super secure.
+The body limit is determined based on both `Content-Length` request header and actual content read, which makes it super secure.

 Limit can be specified as `4x` or `4xB`, where x is one of the multiple from K, M, G, T or P.

 *Usage*